lupyuen/nuttx-ox64/README.md

 - Limited Memory: 64 MB of RAM, [128 Megabits](https://pine64.com/product/128mb-ox64-sbc-available-on-december-2-2022/) (16 MB) of Flash Memory

+- M0 Wireless Core is 32-bit RISC-V MCU

 - UART Pins need a USB Serial Adapter for Flashing and Console I/O

-- M0 Wireless Core is 32-bit RISC-V MCU
+- Powered by Micro USB Port

+  (Micro USB is not for Flashing either!)

 _Ox64 BL808 sounds a little tiny for 64-bit Linux?_